panterch/org.vaadin.mvp/README.md

 ### Getting started

-Probably the best way to get started is to just clone this repository and check out the example application (module).
+Probably the best way to get started is to just clone this repository and check out the example application.

 There's also some documentation in form of a Maven site, though the site is not published and you have to build it yourself running:

  `mvn site`

-The generated sites index is located in `REPO_ROOT/target/site/index.html`.
+The generated site index is located in `REPO_ROOT/target/site/index.html`.

 ### Release builds